 - The graphics card’s processing power

 Some applications handle video RAM shortages better than others.
 If the hardware becomes overloaded, instability or a crash of the graphics card driver might occur.
 Limit the number of concurrent users to avoid such issues.

 To confirm that GPU acceleration is occurring, use a third-party tool such as GPU-Z. GPU-Z is available at http://www.techpowerup.com/gpuz/.

 - Access to a high-performance video encoder for NVIDIA GPUs and Intel Iris Pro graphics processors.
 A policy setting (enabled by default) controls this feature and allows the use of hardware encoding for H.264 encoding (where available).
 If such hardware is not available, the VDA fall backs to CPU-based encoding using the software video codec.
 For more information, see Graphics policy settings.

 DirectX, Direct3D, and WPF rendering are only available on servers with a GPU that supports a display driver interface (DDI) version of 9ex, 10, or 11.

 - On Windows Server 2008 R2, DirectX and Direct3D require no special settings to use a single GPU.

-- On Windows Server 2016 and Windows Server 2012, Remote Desktop Services (RDS) sessions on the RD Session Host server use the Microsoft Basic Render Driver as the default adapter.
-To use the GPU in RDS sessions on Windows Server 2012, enable the Use the hardware default graphics adapter for all Remote Desktop Services sessions setting in the group policy Local Computer Policy > Computer Configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Remote Session Environment.
+- On Windows Server 2012 and later, Remote Desktop Services (RDS) sessions on the RD Session Host server use the Microsoft Basic Render Driver as the default adapter.
+To use the GPU in RDS sessions on Windows Server 2012 and later, enable the Use the hardware default graphics adapter for all Remote Desktop Services sessions setting in the group policy Local Computer Policy > Computer Configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Remote Session Environment.

-- To enable WPF applications to render using the server’s GPU, create the following settings in the registry of the server running Windows Multi-session OS sessions.
+- To enable WPF applications to render using the server’s GPU, create the settings in the registry of the server running Windows Multi-session OS sessions.
 For information on the registry setting, see Windows Presentation Foundation (WPF) rendering in the list of features managed through the registry.